microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 }
 ````

 You might notice the use of `EntityRecommendation.Type = "Destination"` in the code above.
 This is useful to map entity values to properties when reusing the LUIS captured entities for the  [`FormDialog<HotelsQuery>`](Dialogs/RootLuisDialog.cs#L51).
 The properties mapped to entities will be pre-populated.
-In the case of the `AirportCode` this extra step is not required since the entity name already matches the property name.
+In the case of `AirportCode`, this extra step is not required since the entity name already matches the property name.

 ````C#
 var hotelsFormDialog = new FormDialog<HotelsQuery>(hotelsQuery, this.BuildHotelsForm, FormOptions.PromptInStart, result.Entities);